 As a final note, there are constant releases of new software aimed at providing better alignments, similarity predictions, or phylogenetic trees.
 While the overview in this video covered popular programs, the viewer is encouraged to explore additional options.

-Results: Alignments, Similarity Predictions and Phylogenetic Trees If you’d prefer a different heading for the results section, please feel free to revise it but please keep it fairly short
+Results: Similarity Searches , Alignments, Determining Best-Fit Models, and Reconstructing Phylogenetic Trees If you’d prefer a different heading for the results section, please feel free to revise it but please keep it fairly short

 The BLAST algorithm performs "local" alignments, which searches for short stretches of sequence similarity.
 After the algorithm has looked up all possible "stretches" from the query sequence and maximally extended these sequences, it then assembles alignments for each query sequence pair.